Cassian-J/projet_dev/README.md

 ### Cleric
 **Ability:**
-Casts a healing aura that restores 3% of max HP per second to everyone (including enemies) for ? seconds.
+Casts a healing aura that restores 3% of max HP per second to everyone (including enemies) within a 15-meter radius for ? seconds.
 (Usable every ? seconds)

 ### Survivor
 **Ability:**